Full-Time School Psychologist or School Psychologist Intern

-Contract length: 80 days or approximately 2 days per week during the school year (certified contract)
+Contract length: 179 days during the school year (certified contract)

 Grade Levels: Early Childhood – Grade 12